 What are the dangers of counterfeit sunglasses?

-Fake sunglasses are being sold at traditional UK market stalls and across the internet all the time.
-Operating behind sophisticated-looking sales sites and social media accounts, criminals use fake trademarks, brands, emblems and bogus certification labels to entice customers into thinking they are buying genuine, safe products that often turn out to be nothing more than knockoff and dangerous tat.
+Counterfeit sunglasses are constantly being sold at UK market stalls and across the internet.
+Operating behind sophisticated-looking sales sites and social media accounts, criminals use fake trademarks, brands, emblems, and certification labels to entice customers into thinking they are buying genuine, safe products that often turn out to be nothing more than knockoffs.

-Since 1980, the ACG has aimed to help steer effective policy, promote evidenced based actions, empower multi-agency partnerships and strengthen international collaboration to put an end to counterfeit activity in the UK.
+Since 1980, the ACG has aimed to help steer effective policy, promote evidenced-based actions, empower multi-agency partnerships and strengthen international collaboration to end counterfeit activity in the UK.

 Why is wearing fake sunglasses a problem?

 Fake sunglasses pose a very immediate danger.
-While quality, branded sunglasses meet strict safety standards, fakes don’t, and they will fail to block UV light from reaching our eyes.
-In fact, they can actually allow more UV light into the back of the eyes than exposure to the naked eye.
-As a result, fake sunglasses can cause more damage to the eyes than not wearing any sunglasses at all.
+While quality, branded sunglasses meet strict safety standards, fakes don’t, and because of this, they do not block UV light from reaching our eyes.
+They can allow more UV light into the back of the eyes than exposure to the naked eye.
+Therefore, fake sunglasses can actually cause more damage to the eyes than not wearing any sunglasses at all.

-The World Health Organisation estimates that 94 million people suffer moderate to severe distance vision impairment or blindness due to cataracts.
-In 2019, it was estimated that over three million people go blind each year from cataracts caused or enhanced by exposure to the sun specifically.
-Other serious conditions can be caused by direct and prolonged exposure to the sun too, such as macular degeneration, pterygium and photokeratitis.
+The World Health Organisation estimates that at least 2.2 billion people have near or distance vision impairment or blindness, or enhanced by exposure to the sun specifically.
+Other serious conditions can also be caused by direct and prolonged exposure to the sun, such as age-related macular degeneration and glaucoma.

 How can I spot fake sunglasses?

 Fake sunglasses can have missing or wrong information.
 To avoid being mis-sold, look on the inside of the arms.
-Is the brand name there, the model number and colour code?
+Is the brand name, model number, and colour code there?
 If so, it shouldn’t scratch off easily, a common trait of counterfeit glasses.

-Sometimes it’s not as easy to spot a replica.
-In this case what will be distinguishable is the price.
-If it’s too good to be true, then it’s best not to buy it.
+Sometimes, it’s not as easy to spot a replica.
+In this case, the only distinguishable feature is the price.
+If it’s a little too good to be true, it’s best not to risk it.

-Designer quality sunglasses will have hinges made of solid metal, which should be securely bolted to the frame using metal rivets.
-Look out for two on the front and two at the side.
+Designer-quality sunglasses will have hinges made of solid metal, which should be securely bolted to the frame using metal rivets.
+Look out for two at the front and two at the side.
 Hinges on fake models will not be as neatly fixed onto the frame.
 Traces of glue or melted plastic may also be visible if they are fake.

 Real designer glasses will have good quality adjustable nose pads that do not move around easily but are not easily snapped.
 If the model has a fixed nose pad, it should be smooth, with no rough patches or lumps.

-An authentic pair of designer sunglasses should have the correct brand logo printed onto the lens itself, usually on the temporal side.
-This is a key marker of authenticity as it is expensive and difficult for fraudsters to replicate.
+An authentic pair of designer sunglasses should have the correct brand logo printed on the lens, usually on the temporal side.
+This is a key indicator of authenticity as it is expensive and difficult for fraudsters to replicate.

 How can I protect my eyes from sun damage?

-Good quality sunglasses that have been bought through legal channels provide the best protection from UV light.
-Sunglasses should always be purchased from reputable dealers as this offers the only guarantee that customers will get the sun protection that they need.
+Good-quality sunglasses bought through legal channels provide the best protection from UV light.
+Sunglasses should always be purchased from reputable dealers, as this is the only guarantee that customers will get the sun protection they need.

 Types of UV rays

-UV radiation is a central element of solar radiation.
+UV radiation is the central element of solar radiation.
 There are three types of UV rays: UVA, UVB and UVC.

-‬‬‬‬‬UVC rays are the most damaging but are absorbed by the earth’s atmosphere before they reach us and are not a direct threat, whilst UVA and UVB rays can have serious long- and short-term effects on the eyes and our vision.
+‬UVC rays are the most damaging, but they are absorbed by the earth’s atmosphere before they reach us and are not a direct threat.
+Meanwhile, UVA and UVB rays can have serious long-term and short-term effects on the eyes and vision.

-The leading cause of age-related blindness, macular degeneration is the direct result of prolonged damage to the retina.
-While the condition affects your central vision and what you are able to see when you look straight ahead, it generally does not affect your peripheral vision and does not lead to complete blindness.
-Sight loss is mostly gradual, but in some instances, can happen more rapidly.
+The leading cause of age-related macular degeneration is the direct result of prolonged damage to the retina.
+While the condition affects your central vision and what you can see when you look straight ahead, it generally does not affect your peripheral vision or lead to complete blindness.
+Sight loss is mostly gradual but can happen more rapidly in some instances.

-Cataracts are a progressive clouding of the eye’s natural lens and core focusing mechanism.
-UVB rays in particular increase your risk of developing certain types of cataracts, although these can be treated with surgery.
+Cataracts are progressive clouding of the eye’s natural lens and core focusing mechanism.
+UVB rays increase the risk of developing certain cataracts, which can be treated with surgery.

-Often called surfer’s eye, pterygium (tuh-RIJ-ee-uhm) is a non-cancerous, often fleshy coloured growth that forms on the layer of conjunctiva, over the white area (sclera) of your eye and can invade the cornea.
-As UV light is believed to be a main factor in the formation of these growths, it is commonly linked to surfers who spend long periods in the sun and are subjected to both direct and reflected UV rays.
-That does not mean, however, that non-surfers will not stand a chance of developing pterygium.
+Often called surfer’s eye, pterygium is a non-cancerous, often fleshy-coloured growth that forms on the layer of the conjunctiva over the white area (sclera) of your eye and can invade the cornea.
+As UV light is believed to be a main factor in forming these growths, it is commonly linked to surfers who spend long periods in the sun and are subjected to direct and reflected UV rays.
+However, that does not mean that non-surfers cannot develop pterygium.

-Also known as corneal sunburn or snow blindness, photokeratitis is the result of high short-term exposure to UVB rays.
+Also known as corneal sunburn or snow blindness, photokeratitis results from prolonged exposure to UVB rays.

 Join our newsletter